v1-v0/lzh3_202526/README.md

 - **Increasing**: More selective, removing contours with low fluorescence density (e.g., dim or non-fluorescent bacteria), reducing the number of displayed contours to focus on "active" ones.
 - **Decreasing**: Less filtering, including contours with weaker or no fluorescence, increasing the number of retained contours but potentially including irrelevant ones.

+### Histogram Visualization in Statistics Tab

+- What histograms show (distribution analysis)
+- How they help identify population subsets
+- Export capabilities for presentations
+- Conditional feature (graceful if matplotlib absent)

 ## Dependencies